EchterAlsFake/Porn_Fetch/README.md

 I have currently not the time to maintain this.
 School in Germnay is really hard in October - December.
 I'll make a big update.
 You can expect it at late December.
 Thanks everyone for supporting this project!

+Update:

+Something negative happened in my life (my fault), and my brain is some kind of shocked.
+I don't know when I'll be back.
+Maybe tomorrow I feel great again, or it takes a month.

 # Porn Fetch - A Free & Open-Source PornHub Downloader

 ![Build](https://github.com/EchterAlsFake/Porn_Fetch/actions/workflows/python-app.yml/badge.svg)